opnsense/docs/source/manual/install.rst

 be in the Live environment with and without the use of OPNsense Importer.
 We can interact with the Live environment via Local Console, GUI (HTTPS), or SSH.

-By default, we can log into the shell using the user `root` with the password `opnsense` to operate the live environment via the local console.
+By default, we can log into the shell using the user :code:`root` with the password :code:`opnsense` to operate the live environment via the local console.

-The GUI is accessible at `https://192.168.1.1/ <https://192.168.1.1/>` using Username:
+The GUI is accessible at `https://192.168.1.1/ <https://192.168.1.1/>`__ using Username:
-`root` Password: `opnsense` by default (unless a previous configuration was imported).
+:code:`root` Password: :code:`opnsense` by default (unless a previous configuration was imported).

-Using SSH we can access the firewall at IP `192.168.1.1`.
-Both the `root` and `installer` users are available, using password `opnsense`.
+Using SSH we can access the firewall at IP **192.168.1.1** .
+Both the **root** and **installer** users are available with the password specified above.

 ..
 Note::
    That the installation media is read-only, which means your current live configuration will